Waving U.S.A. Flag

 Sign up for Where’s My Ballot? to receive email, text, or voice call notifications to track your ballot.

-• Complete and return an Unsigned Identification Envelope Statement; or
+• Complete and return a Signature Verification and Unsigned Identification Envelope Statement; or

-If you received a letter from the Registrar of Voters stating that your signature on the Official Mail Ballot return envelope was unable to be compared with your signature on file, complete and return the following form immediately:
+If you received a letter from the Registrar of Voters stating that your mail ballot or provisional ballot return envelope was not signed or your signature did not compare with your signature on file, complete and return an Signature Verification and Unsigned Identification Envelope Statement immediately.